Audience

 Air travel

-• chartering light aircraft can only occur if no commercial flights are available and the travel is imperative.
-Charter flights can be approved by a Director or above (central office), Regional Director or School Supervisor (regional office), provided they are in a higher position than the traveller
+- chartering aircraft can only occur if no commercial flights are available and the travel is imperative.
+Charter flights may be approved by a Director or above (central office), Regional Director or School Supervisor (regional office), provided they are in a higher position than the traveller

 Ground travel

-• refer to the Fleet management procedure for information about the use of departmental fleet vehicles and hire cars
+- refer to the Fleet management procedure for information about the use of departmental fleet vehicles.

 Accommodation